boost-edu-tools/gitinspectorgui/docs/development/package-management-pnpm.md

 - **Project Issues**: Use GitLab issues for project-specific problems
 - **Team Chat**: Ask in team channels for quick help

-## Migration Checklist
+## Setup Checklist

 - [ ] Install pnpm (`corepack enable`)
-- [ ] Remove old dependencies (`rm -rf node_modules package-lock.json`)
-- [ ] Install with pnpm (`pnpm install`)
+- [ ] Install project dependencies (`pnpm install`)
-- [ ] Update IDE configurations
+- [ ] Configure IDE for pnpm usage
 - [ ] Test development workflow (`pnpm run tauri:dev`)
 - [ ] Test build process (`pnpm run tauri:build`)
-- [ ] Update any personal scripts or aliases
+- [ ] Verify all scripts work correctly

 ## FAQ

-**Q: Can I still use npm?**
+**Q: Why does the project use pnpm?**
-A: While npm might still work, we recommend using pnpm for consistency and to take advantage of the performance benefits.
+A: pnpm provides better performance, disk space efficiency, and more reliable dependency management compared to npm.

 **Q: What about the lock file?**
-A: We now use `pnpm-lock.yaml` instead of `package-lock.json`.
-Don't commit both - only commit `pnpm-lock.yaml`.

-**Q: Are there any breaking changes?**
-A: No breaking changes to the application itself.
-Only the package manager commands have changed.
+A: The project uses `pnpm-lock.yaml` for dependency locking.
+This file should be committed to version control.

+**Q: Can I use npm instead?**
+A: While npm might work, pnpm is the recommended and supported package manager for this project.

 **Q: What if I encounter issues?**
 A: Check the troubleshooting section above, or create an issue in the project repository with details about your problem.